Aspect Research team

 Emma Fitton, B, Psych (Hons), Research Assistant

 Emma is a Provisional Psychologist with experience in delivering early intervention programs and psychological assessment and intervention to children on the autism spectrum.
-As a research Assistant at Autism Spectrum Australia, Emma is a member of an Autism CRC project team exploring ways of supporting transitions in middle school for school students on the spectrum.
+As a research Assistant at Aspecta, Emma is a member of an Autism CRC project team exploring ways of supporting transitions in middle school for school students on the autism spectrum.
 Previously, Emma has been involved in a CRC project exploring predictors of early intervention success and transition to school outcomes with AEIOU Foundation.

 Emma holds a Bachelor in Psychological Science (Honors) from the University of Queensland, where she completed her honours thesis applying Attachment Theory to conflict in adult relationships.
 She is a current postgraduate student of the Queensland University of Technology, completing a Master of Psychology (Educational and Developmental).
 As part of her Masters studies, Emma is conducting research examining the responses of children with behavioural difficulties to alternative day-time napping practices in early childhood education and care settings